 - Use automatic emails to stay in people’s minds.
 Send a birthday greeting or a holiday greeting, for example.

 - Help your sales team keep in touch with leads by setting up automated tasks or alerts.
-Set up a reminder for every 30 days to follow up with warm prospects.
+Set a reminder every 30 days to follow up with warm prospects.

-In digital marketing, there are a number of ways to tell who on your list is ready to move on to the next step.
+In digital marketing, there are several ways to tell who on your list is ready to move on to the next step.
 When you send emails to bring leads back to your website, your sales team can reach out to these types of prospects:

-- Getting Detailed Information: When a lead reads your blog posts, they are doing a different kind of research than when they look at your pricing page or download product specs.
-People who visit
+- Getting Detailed Information: When a lead reads your blog posts, they do a different kind of research than when they look at your pricing page or download product specs.

 Try these three ideas: